oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

 ## Task 3: Build refreshable clone

-You build the refrshable clone with AutoUpgrade.
+You build the refreshable clone with AutoUpgrade.
 It creates the PDB and starts the periodic refresh.

 1. Start AutoUpgrade in *deploy* mode.